John Proctor (Salem witch trials)

+John Proctor (9 October 1631 – 19 August 1692) was a landowner in the Massachusetts Bay Colony.
+He and his wife Elizabeth were tried and convicted of witchcraft as part of the Salem Witch Trials, whereupon he was hanged.

 Early life

-John Proctor was born in Suffolk, England.
+Proctor was born in Suffolk, England, to John Proctor (1594–1672) and Martha Harper (1607–1667).
 When he was just three years old, his parents brought their family to America.
-They sailed from London, England, on 12 April 1635 on a ship called the Susan and Ellen.
+They sailed from London on 12 April 1635 on a ship called the Susan and Ellen.

 Upon arrival, they settled in the Chebacco area of Ipswich, Massachusetts.
 The elder Proctor owned many properties and was considered one of the wealthiest residents of Ipswich.
 He had two shares in Plum Island in 1664.
 He also held various offices within the colony.